gdmitry/Palindrome/README.md

 There are two possibilities to run tests:
 - Use grunt test command to run tests from CLI.
 - Launch a file /test/index.html to run tests in browser.
 For tests, I used BDD framework Jasmine.
-For more detailed test description, please refer to spec file – test/spec/palindrome.js.
+For more detailed tests description, please refer to spec file – test/spec/palindrome.js.